RSS3-Network/OpenAgent/src/README.md

 ### API-Based Model Deployment

-If you prefer to use a model provided by an external API (e.g., OpenAI, Google Vertex AI), you can deploy only the app and vec_db services:
+If you prefer to use a model provided by an external API (e.g., OpenAI, Google Gemini), you can deploy only the app and vec_db services:

 ```bash
 docker compose up -d app vec_db